 Survey of the concepts and methods which archaeologists use to reconstruct human prehistory.
 (Same as ANT 225.)

-ARC 250 Archaeology Laboratory /3 cr. hrs./7 periods (1 lec., 6 lab) Prerequisite(s): ANT/ARC 101.
+ARC 250 Archaeology Laboratory /3 cr. hrs./7 periods (1 lec., 6 lab)

 Laboratory experience in the curating, processing and analysis of prehistoric and historic artifacts recovered from archaeological sites.
 (Same as ANT 250.)